-Taxonomy
+Taxonomy:

-The genus Porzana is widespread in the Pacific, where it is represented by numerous islandendemic and flightless species (many of which are extinct as a result of anthropogenic disturbances) as well as several more cosmopolitan species, including P. tabuensis.
+The genus Porzana is widespread in the Pacific, where it is represented by numerous island-endemic and flightless species (many of which are extinct as a result of anthropogenic disturbances) as well as several more cosmopolitan species, including P. tabuensis.
 No subspecies of P. tabuensis are recognized (Mayr 1945; Pratt et al. 1987; del Hoyo et al. 1996).
 We have carefully reviewed the available taxonomic information (Mayr 1945; Pratt et al. 1987; del Hoyo et al. 1996) and have concluded the species is a valid taxon.

-Habitat/Life History
+Habitat/Life History:

 Until 2001, all sightings of this species in American Samoa were from the island of Tau in marshy habitat or tall, moist, grassy swales, and this is typical of its habitat elsewhere (Watling 1982, 2001).
 In 2001, however, the spotless crake was discovered in dense cloud forest (rank vegetation) on the summit of Tau on Mt.
 Lata (Rauzon and Fialua 2003), the highest point in American Samoa.
-This is now the only known site where this species is found in American Samoa.
+The presence of the spotless crake on Mt.
+Lata was reconfirmed in January 2011 (U.R.
+Tulafono pers.comm.
+2011).
+This is the only known site where this species is found in American Samoa.